ffadhl/pathway/README.md

 - [x] List With Recycler of University and Profession inculde Full Time and Internship
 - [x] Goals page as Favorite or Bookmarks on Major, University, and Profession
 - [x] Input Passion and will get recommend passion for user

+## How to Get Major Recommend?
+1. Open the app.
+2. Register if you dont have an account. or,
+3. Login to your account.
+4. Click the **Target Logo** or under the words **"Get Your Path"** in Home.
+5. There are rules so that the recommend results are maximized.
+Then the User enters Passion, interests and talents
+6. Click **Submit** button and wait for the result.
+7. And, Voila. there is your Major recommend.

+## Screenshot

+## Demo Application

+## Demo Application
+Apk file for app installation can be found on our latest release [here]() or [here]() section.
+Please beware that this app require permission to get your location and also require Android version Lollipop 5.0 or above.

 ## Installation